ShubbyS2/signoz.io/docs/community.md

 Have a question?
 Want to suggest an idea? - Head out to our [Github Discussions](https://github.com/SigNoz/signoz/discussions).
 We would love to hear from you!

-## Twitter
+## X

-Twitter has some amazing audience of developers and engineers.
-Follow us on Twitter [@SigNozHQ](https://twitter.com/SigNozHQ)
+X has some amazing audience of developers and engineers.
+Follow us on X [@SigNozHQ](https://twitter.com/SigNozHQ)